-Takeaway: we don’t have to be selective, necessarily, but we should surround ourselves with people that make us happy.
+Takeaway: We don’t need to be selective, necessarily, but we should surround ourselves with people that make us happy.
 And if those people give us food, that’s pretty cool, too.

 Cats Find Joy in the Little Things

 We humans can take note.
 Sometimes it feels like we need big flashy things in order to be happy, but we really don’t.
-Our possessions don’t have any intrinsic value, after all; that comes from the feelings we associate with those possessions.
+There are simple things in life, and we should enjoy them, too.

-Takeaway: find your stick with a fuzzy string on the end of it, and enjoy.
+Takeaway: Find your stick with a fuzzy bee on the end of it, and enjoy.

 Cats Are Funny

-One of my cats likes to climb on my shoulders and sit there, purring in my ear all the while.
+One of my cats likes to climb on my shoulders and purr in my ear.
 The other enjoys walking up to me, meowing once, and then walking away.
 I’m not sure if they mean to be funny, but they are.

-For humans, the lesson is clear: let’s not forget the importance of laughter!
-There’s no better link between people (and even animal species) than a good loud laugh.
+For humans, the lesson is clear: Let’s not forget the importance of laughter!
+There’s no better link between people (and animals) than a good loud laugh.